 Kate earned a BM from Baldwin-Wallace College, studying with William Hebert (Cleveland Orchestra), followed by a Fulbright scholar to study chamber music in Belgium.
 She later spent several years performing and teaching in Germany before returning to the US to pursue a MM at the San Francisco Conservatory as a student of Tim Day (SF Symphony).
-As a freelance artist in California, Kate was widely recognized for her work in contemporary music and was featured on many of the Bay Area’s most prestigious stages.
-She has participated in the Festival at Sandpoint, the New Mexico Music Festival at Taos and the Tanglewood Institute.
-Her other teachers and coaches include Clifford Benson, Stephen Preston, Patti Adams, Gunther Schuller and Charles Russo.
+As a freelance flutist, she was featured on many of the Bay Area’s most prestigious stages.

-Rosalind is adjunct instructor of bassoon at Mars Hill University, Brevard College, Gardner-Webb University, and has been a guest teacher at Eastern Tennessee State University.
-Rosalind loves to work with young students, and operates her own private teaching studio in Asheville.
-She teaches at Mars Hill University’s summer music camp every summer and leads students in masterclasses, reed making, and chamber ensembles.
+Rosalind is instructor of bassoon at Mars Hill University, Brevard College, Gardner-Webb University, and has been a guest teacher at Eastern Tennessee State University.
+Rosalind loves to work with students of all ages, and operates her own private teaching studio in Asheville.
+She teaches at Mars Hill University’s summer music camp every summer leading students in masterclasses, reed making, and chamber ensembles.

-Outside of classical bassoon, Rosalind pursues her interest in traditional and modern Scottish/Celtic/world music.
+Outside of classical bassoon, Rosalind pursues her passion in traditional and modern Scottish/Celtic/world music.
 She plays traditional reed instruments including great highland bagpipes, Scottish smallpipes and Breton bombard. rosalindbuda.com

 Classical guitarist Amy Brucksch performs throughout the Southeast, celebrating the rich heritage of the classical guitar, and exploring musical connections with world-renowned musicians as diverse as Celtic fiddlers, Baroque harpsichordists and African percussionists.
 She created a highly regarded CD, Luminescence, with flutist Kate Steinbeck.
 Amy has performed locally on concert series presented by Belmont Abbey, Greenville Symphony, Brevard College, Wofford College and Anderson University.